ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

-There are canonical homomorphisms of [[dgc-algebras]], one from the algebra of functions $\Omega^{0,0}_{\Sigma,cp}(E,\varphi)$ on the [[infinitesimal neighbourhood]] of the background solution $\varphi$ (eqs:FunctionsOnInfinitesimalNeighbourhoodOfBackgroundSolution) support to the local BV-complex and from there to the local observables on the  neighbourhood of the background solution $\varphi$ (eqs:ObservablesOnInfinitesimalNeighbourhoodOfZeroInShellInFieldFiber), all considered with compact spacetime support:
+There are canonical homomorphisms of [[dgc-algebras]], one from the algebra of functions $\Omega^{0,0}_{\Sigma,cp}(E,\varphi)$ on the [[infinitesimal neighbourhood]] of the background solution $\varphi$ to the local BV-complex and from there to the local observables on the  neighbourhood of the background solution $\varphi$ (eq:ObservablesOnInfinitesimalNeighbourhoodOfZeroInShellInFieldFiber), all considered with compact spacetime support:

 $$